Let's talk about money, dough, cheddar, moolah... and why it shouldn’t be your primary goal as a trader.

 It’s about creating balance, a sort of “middle-way”.
 That balance will then help you create consistency in trading.

-See, my inbox is typically filled with messages like this:
+See, my social media DMs are typically filled with messages like this:

 And my response is always the same: “Just chill the F out.”

-If you’re doing everything right, your results will look more like this:
+If you’re disciplined and consistent, your results will more likely look like this:

-If these people are struggling to initiate their trades, accept losses, let their winners run, stick to their plan, it’s generally because money is at the forefront of their mind.
+If traders are struggling to initiate their trades, accept losses, let their winners run, stick to their plan, it’s generally because they can't embrace the uncertainty that's present in the market because money is at the forefront of their mind.

 As a trader, you will see things more clearly and make better decisions overall if you’re not desperate for money.